Hex Agent + Model Context Protocol

 Recommendations become tracked work

-Eve can produce recommendation receipts so suggested actions stay visible until an operator completes, dismisses, or revisits them.
+Hex can produce recommendation receipts so suggested actions stay visible until an operator completes, dismisses, or revisits them.

 04